Shining Light: Appearances in popular media

 "Shining Light" was the closing song in the last episode of the American science fiction television series Roswell.

 The version recorded by Annie Lennox was used as Elaine Hammond's (Sigourney Weaver) theme song in the US mini-series Political Animals.

 "Shining Light" was the closing theme for The Magic Box which was a special simulcast on BBC One NI and UTV; this made Shining Light the last ever song to be broadcast in analogue in the United Kingdom.

 Annie Lennox version

 Annie Lennox's cover of "Shining Light" was released as the first single from The Annie Lennox Collection.
-It was one of her most 'pop' recordings for some time.
 The video, which features Lennox singing with an all-woman band (all played by Lennox) in a brightly lit multi-coloured studio, was premiered on MSN Music on 30 January 2009.

 Background and release

 The cover attracted praise, with Tim Wheeler from Ash saying, "It's cool – I'm really into it.
 It makes me proud that someone of her stature and talent is doing something different with our song," and Popjustice making it its Song of the Day on 8 January 2009, saying "…after about 90 seconds it sounds like the greatest noise ever invented by a human".